Mavricx/java_journey/Java_Core_Concepts/Heaps/Notes.md

 ## Notes.

-> Heaps are not implemented as class because insertion of new node will take too much time( 1.O(n):for traversing + 2.extra time for placing new node at correct position.)
+- Heaps are not implemented as class because insertion of new node will take too much time( 1.O(n):for traversing + 2.extra time for placing new node at correct position.)
+- We visualize the heap using binary tree but we implement it using array or array list due the reason mentioned above.
+- If the index of a node is `i` the the left child of that node will have index `2i+1` and right child will have index of `2i+2`.
+- if node idx=i
+  then left child=2i+1
+       right child=2i+2